cypress-io/cypress/docs/source/guides/core-concepts/overview-of-the-gui.md

 ***Clicking on Commands***

 Each command, assertion, or error, when clicked on, displays extra information in the dev tools console.
-Clicking also 'pins' the Application Under Test (righthand side) to it's previous state when the command executed.
+Clicking also 'pins' the Application Under Test (righthand side) to its previous state when the command executed.

 {% img /img/guides/clicking-commands.png Click to console.log and to pin %}